 The next step is to disable the nouveau driver.
 Nouveau is a open source NVIDIA driver project, however it lacks the 3D graphics acceleration needed to run Cuda pentest tools.

-Once the installer finishes, you should reboot your machine.
 Once the system boots back up, you may see a NVIDIA splash screen, which will indicate that the drivers installed correctly, however, this is not always the case.
 In order to check if the drivers are working properly, execute the following command.

 direct rendering: Yes

 Although utilizing the Cuda tools included in Kali is beyond the scope of this article, checking to make sure that they are working properly is always a good idea.
 The following command uses Oclhashcat-plus with some of the example files included in the package.

 ./cudaHashcat-plus.bin -t 32 -a 7 example0.hash ?a?a?a?a example.dict